cooldragon12/fine-tune-BERT-for-text-classification-sentiment-analysis/README.md

 ### Project Requirement in Coursera

+This project is based on the guided project of the Coursera Course.

 This directory includes a few sample datasets to get you started.

 *   `california_housing_data*.csv` is California housing data from the 1990 US